INCF/neurohdf/doc/source/hierarchy.rst

 A distinction has to be made between the spatial datastructure that changes over time vs. the fields defined over the fixed spatial datastructures that change over time.

-What is the data model and philosophy adopted for NeuroHDF?

-Do you have ...

-    ..data in some spatial reference frame (i.e. there exists a well-defined origo and coordinate system)?
-        ..yes
-            ..is the underlying spatial structure of the data regular (on a grid) or irregular (vertices/connectivity)?

-            ..does one aspect of the data have temporal extension?
-                ..yes
-                ..no

-        ..no
-            ..does it have spatial structure?
-                ..yes
-                    Genetic Expression Profile
-                ..no
-                    ..do multiple timepoints exist for on aspect/does one aspect of the data have temporal extension?
-                        ..yes
-                            Dynamic Network/Graph
-                        ..no
-                            Static Network/Graph